AndroidPillars/SQL/README.md

 - SELECT is the most common statement used to retrieve informations from a Table.
 - In General, it is not a good practice to use asterik(*) in SELECT Statement unless we need all Columns (i.e.)
 - It will automatically query everything which increases the traffic b/w the Database Server and the Application which can slow down the retrieval of Results.
-- The Semicolon is to denote the end of a Query.
+- The Semicolon is to denote the end of a Query but it is not mandatory.

 __Example__